The Bell Curve: Living Together

 In this final chapter, the authors discuss the relevance of cognitive ability for understanding major social issues in America.

 Evidence for experimental attempts to raise intelligence is reviewed.
 The authors conclude that currently there are no means to boost intelligence by more than a modest degree.

 The authors criticize the "levelling" of general and secondary education and defend gifted education.
 They offer a critical overview of affirmative action policies in colleges and workplaces, arguing that their goal should be equality of opportunity rather than equal outcomes.

 Herrnstein and Murray offer a pessimistic portrait of America's future.
 They predict that a cognitive elite will further isolate itself from the rest of society, while the quality of life deteriorates for those at the bottom of the cognitive scale.
 As an antidote to this prognosis, they offer a vision of society where differences in ability are recognized and everybody can have a valued place, stressing the role of local communities and clear moral rules that apply to everybody.

 Policy recommendations

-Herrnstein and Murray argued the average genetic IQ of the United States is declining, owing to the tendency of the more intelligent having fewer children than the less intelligent, the generation length to be shorter for the less intelligent, and the large-scale immigration to the United States of those with low intelligence.
-Discussing a possible future political outcome of an intellectually stratified society, the authors stated that they "fear that a new kind of conservatism is becoming the dominant ideology of the affluent—not in the social tradition of an Edmund Burke or in the economic tradition of an Adam Smith but 'conservatism' along Latin American lines, where to be conservative has often meant doing whatever is necessary to preserve the mansions on the hills from the menace of the slums below."
-Moreover, they fear that increasing welfare will create a "custodial state" in "a high-tech and more lavish version of the Indian reservation for some substantial minority of the nation's population."
+Herrnstein and Murray argued that the average genetic IQ of the United States is declining, owing to differential fertility patterns such as higher-IQ individuals having fewer children, shorter generation length among lower-IQ individuals, and immigration skewed toward groups with lower measured intelligence.
+They further predicted that an intellectually stratified society would adopt a new form of conservatism along Latin American lines and could evolve into a "custodial state" that would undermine American traditions of individualism and equal rights.

 They also predict increasing totalitarianism: "It is difficult to imagine the United States preserving its heritage of individualism, equal rights before the law, free people running their own lives, once it is accepted that a significant part of the population must be made permanent wards of the states."

 The authors recommended the elimination of welfare policies which they claim encourage poor women to have babies.